How to Become a Math Teacher in Pennsylvania

 At a high level, the process includes:

-2. Completing a state-approved teacher preparation program
+2. Complete an approved Pennsylvania teacher preparation program

-3. Passing the required Praxis exams
+4. Pass the required Praxis exams

 Each step builds toward full certification, and Praxis exams play a central role in demonstrating your readiness to teach mathematics.